Vis Unda 20000?: Money tree

-Winners
+Top prize winners

-The first winner is Manana Maisuradze, who won 20,000 ₾ in 2001.
-On February 22, 2011, the grand prize was won by Garry Kasparov and his wife, Daria Kasparova.
+The show has had three top prize winners over the history of the two versions, including one couple.
+The first winner was Manana Maisuradze, who won 20,000 ₾ in 2001.
+On February 22, 2011, the grand prize was won by chess grandmaster Garry Kasparov and his wife, Daria Kasparova.
 This episode was mainly in Russian with Georgian subtitles.